Azure/multimodal-ai-llm-processing-accelerator/README.md

 This accelerator is as a customizable code template for building and deploying production-grade data processing pipelines that incorporate Azure AI services and Azure OpenAI/AI Studio LLM models.
 It uses a variety of data pre-processing and enrichment components to make it easy to build complex, reliable and accurate pipelines that solve real-world use cases.
 If you'd like to use AI to **summarize, classify, extract or enrich** your data with structured and reliable outputs, this is the code repository for you.

-#### Important Note: This accelerator is currently under development and may include regular breaking changes

-It is recommended to review the main repo before pulling new changes, as work is in progress to replace many of the third-party components (e.g. those imported from Haystack) with more complete, performant & fully-featured components.
-Once the core application is stable, a standard release pattern with semantic versioning will be used to manage releases.

 ### Solution Design

 ![Solution Design](/docs/solution-design.png)